americocunhajr/FAILURE/README.md

 <img src="logo/FAILURE.png" width="40%">

-**FAILURE** repository stores a Matlab code to simulate the propagation of uncertainties in a plane stress problem subjected to uncertainties.
+**FAILURE** repository stores a Matlab code to simulate the propagation of uncertainties in equivalent stress calculation problems subjected to uncertainties.
 More details are in the following paper:
 - *A. Cunha Jr, Y. Yanik, C. Olivieri and S. da Silva, Tresca vs. von Mises: Which failure criterion is more conservative in a probabilistic context?, Preprint, 2023*

 ## Authors